harshitahluwalia7895/TGS-Salt-Identification-Challenge-Kaggle/README.md

-# Kaggle_Challenge_LIVE
+# Kaggle_Challenge
-This is the code for "Kaggle Challenge (LIVE)" by Siraj Raval on Youtube
+This is the code for "Kaggle Challenge " by Harshit Ahluwalia